:warning: This project is a Work In Progress, and is very far from being suitable for use :warning:

 ## [Architecture](./ARCHITECTURE.md)

-The architecture of the engine follows the ECMAScript specification in spirit,
+The architecture and structure of the engine follows the ECMAScript

-they're likely found in an "equivalent" file / folder path as the specification
+found as a `struct` in Nova in an "equivalent" file / folder path as the

 ### Heap structure - Data-oriented design

-Reading the above, you might be wondering why the double-definitions and all
+Reading the above, you might be wondering why the split into index and heap data

 1. It is an interesting design.